ThalesGroup/freyja/docs/configuration.md

 hosts:
   # Mandatory hostname that must be unique
-  # It defines the domain name of the machine in libvirt
+  # It defines the domain name of the machine in handler
   - hostname: "debian11"

     # Mandatory path to the image to start the virtual machine